Former U.S. test site sues nuclear nations for disarmament failure

 The Nuclear Age Peace Foundation is a U.S.-based non-partisan advocacy group working with the Marshall Islands and its international pro-bono legal team.

-The Marshall Islands, a group of 31 atolls, was occupied by Allied forces in 1944 and put under U.S. administration in 1947.
+The Marshall Islands, a grouping of 31 atolls, was occupied by Allied forces in 1944 and placed under U.S. administration in 1947.

 Between 1946 and 1958, the United States conducted repeated tests of hydrogen and atomic bombs in the islands.